phase-0/phase-0/ee/bron-cotter/sprint1-reflection.md

 What can I improve on next sprint?

 Managing my time a bit better - planning out in advacne when my work times will be and estimate how long I should devote to each part of the sprint.
 Don't obsess over perfection!
+Also, not being scared to ask others for help!